kozzza/duolingo-bot/README.md

-# duolingo-bot
+# Duolingo Bot
-Bot to solve duolingo questions (for Spanish)
+A bot that does duolingo questions for you using Python and Applescript